ghosh/DesignerNews-PHP-API/README.md

 ## Response Type
-All responses from the Designer News API PHP Wrapper are returned as PHP objects, so you can act on properties directly.
+All responses from the Designer News API PHP Wrapper are returned as PHP objects.

 ## Road Map

-In the future I hope to add the following functionality to the wrapper:
+In the near future I hope to add the following functionality to the wrapper:

 * Composer Support
 * More detailed exception handling